jeromerg/NCase/README.md

 Bingo!
 You generated your first set of test cases.

-Add the following lines to really use the combinations:
+Now, add the following lines to use each combination:

 <!--# FIRST_UNIT_TEST_2 -->
 ```C#